If you would like to see a wider selection of photos of this trek, and in better resolution than on this site, please take a look at my

 One of my presentations was recorded at the Ilsley Public Library in Middlebury, VT, in association with Middlebury Community Television, and can be

-Stephen Watson of WPTZ (News Channel 5) showed an interest in my story - he tries to feature local athletes in his sports segment.
+Stephen Watson of WPTZ (News Channel 5) showed an interest in my story as part of a mission to feature local athletes in his sports segment.

 Shortly before my departure he met me at Vergennes Basin to film a "before" interview, and following my return he managed to squeeze a few